 Best Caribbean Islands for a Convenient Hideaway: U.S. Virgin Islands

 About 1,000 miles southeast of Miami, the U.S. Virgin Islands are perfect for a convenient Caribbean getaway.
 The three major islands—St. Croix, St. John and St. Thomas—are known for their charming pastel buildings, crystal-clear harbors and rich cultural diversity.
 From 18th-century sugar mill tours to paddle-boarding and hiking to turtle nesting grounds on white-sand beaches, the U.S. Virgin Islands offer activities for all ages and interests.
-This year, Lovango Resort & Beach Club has opened on a private cay in between St. Thomas and St. John.
-From the owners of the Nantucket Hotel and Winnetu on Martha’s Vineyard, Lovango has a mix of villas, luxe treehouses and glamping tents (with environmentally friendly air conditioning and private bathrooms).
-Guests will have prime access to the island’s beach club—which has already become a destination for the yacht set—as well as to the sands and hiking trails of Virgin Islands National Park in Saint John, a short boat ride away.
+In early 2021, Lovango Resort & Beach Club opened on a private cay in between St. Thomas and St. John, the first new build on the island

 Best Caribbean Islands for a Quiet, Private Retreat: Canouan Island and Mustique

-Two of the Caribbean’s best-kept secrets, Mustique and Canouan Island are both home to spectacular powder-white sand, glowing turquoise waters and lush, mountainous landscapes.
+Two of the Caribbean's best-kept secrets, Mustique and Canouan Island are both home to spectacular powder-white sand, glowing turquoise waters and lush, mountainous landscapes.
 These relatively untouched enclaves are extraordinary places to disconnect amid natural splendor.
 Mustique is one of those rare destinations that was created by one visionary and lives up to its legendary hype, with a host of wonderful private villas on offer, in addition to the iconic Cotton House hotel.
 Meanwhile, the pint-sized gem that is Canouan Island is truly quiet and is best enjoyed from the contemporary and elegant Mandarin Oriental.
-Also on our radar: a new Aman resort in development on Canouan Island.

 Best Caribbean Islands for a Low-Key Escape: Harbour Island and Anguilla

-Harbour Island is a tiny Bahamian island (known as “Briland” to both vacationers and locals) that allows laidback beach bums to luxuriate in the simple pleasures: homemade croissants at Arthur’s, shopping at Blue Rooster and Sugar Mill, a festive lunch at Sip Sip and strolling the east coast’s pink-sand beach.
+is a tiny Bahamian island (known as “Briland” to both vacationers and locals) that allows laidback beach bums to luxuriate in simple pleasures: homemade croissants at Arthur’s, shopping at Blue Rooster and Sugar Mill, a festive lunch at Sip Sip and strolling the east coast’s pink-sand beach.
 What the hotels lack in five-star trappings, the island—lined with pastel British-colonial cottages wrapped in bougainvillea—makes up for with its chic yet easygoing vibe and charming sense of place.
 Harbour Island is also a great spot for teens who will love exploring by golf cart.
-The best of Harbour Island can be found in the charming, oceanfront cottages at The Dunmore which also has one of the best restaurants on island.
-We also love Bahama House, and Indagare Index resort from Eleven Experience.
+The best of Harbour Island can be found in the oceanfront cottages at The Dunmore, which also has one of the best restaurants on island.
+We also love Bahama House, an Indagare Index resort from Eleven Experience.
 Outside of Harbour Island, other top Indagare picks in the Bahamas include the Ocean Club, a Four Seasons Resort, and Rosewood Baha Mar, both in Nassau.

 Only 16 miles long and three miles wide, Anguilla has long been a favorite of laid-back sophisticates looking for a sun-soaked escape.
 Known for lovely long beaches and fantastic local restaurants, the tiny island offers more than 30 quiet stretches of sugary sand, as well as some of the best food in the Caribbean.
 This allows guests of Anguilla’s top properties the option of venturing comfortably off-property for meals or staying back to enjoy the likes of Pimms’ Moroccan influenced Caribbean fare at the classic Belmond Cap Juluca or the variable cuisine at any of the full-service Four Seasons Anguilla’s six restaurants.
 A safe island with plenty to explore, Anguilla is also an ideal destination for renting a private villa should you prefer more privacy and room to roam.